Sneakyhydra/Portfolio/README.md

 1) Edit the "articles.json" file.
 Here the key is the name of the article (Use hyphen(-) instead of spaces).
 All fields are mandatory.
 2) Inside the md folder place your MD file for this article.
 Rename it to your article name.

+### Deploying
+You can follow the official guide of Vercel on how to deploy a NextJs app ([Guide](https://nextjs.org/learn-pages-router/basics/deploying-nextjs-app/deploy))

 That's it.
 Now you have your own portfolio website!
 Please share it with others.
 Happy Coding :)